vlstill/presentations/tedi/pres.md

 ## Why Relaxed Memory?

-- memory significantly slower than processor cores
+- memory is significantly slower than processor cores
 - processor has caches to speed up execution

   . . .